How Do Magento Blocks and Layouts Work In 2026?

 First of all, when building a page Magento 2 reads the “page_layout” directory, which contains xml instructions.
 Let’s consider how “emtpy.xml” works since other layout files use it as a parent one.

 As you can see, this layout file consists of parts called “container”.
 This file contains more general page blocks and does not include the container “header”.
-In fact, a container is the same block as the rest of the page blocks, but with the container type.
+A container is different from a block.
+It is a structural element that organizes child blocks and containers.
+Unlike blocks, containers normally do not have a PHP class or template file.
 A block with the container type will automatically output html from the blocks that refer to it.

 Blocks such as 1column.xml, 2columns-right.xml, 2columns-left.xml, 3columns.xml have a similar structure and complement empty.xml.
 For example, 1column.xml adds a header and a footer: